tomatenquark/tomatenquark.github.io/game/CONFIG.md

 `concat S...`

-Concatenates all the arguments and returns the result
+Concatenates all the arguments and returns the result.

 ### concatword